naren-mohan/HackAmazonUsingAmazon/README.md

 * Identify the pricing trends with the dataset collected through this project

 ### Implementation
-* Webscrape amazon.com product URLs to get the price and shipping price
+* Webscraped amazon.com product URLs to get the price and shipping price using Beautiful Soup library
-* Collect the pricing data every hour and store in the sqlite database
+* Collecting the price data every hour using APscheduler and multithreading and store in the SQLite database
 * Basic functional front end developed using Flask and Jinja templates to add/remove/edit products interested and also view pricing information
-* Matplotlib based plotting to see the price trend over date
+* Implemented plots of the prices of products to see the price trend over date using Matplotlib
-* Implemented multithreading to collect prices of various products (However, stopped it as it resulted in too aggressive scraping leading to amazon blocking the requests)

 ### Screenshots